Posted by speckx 12/10/2025

 The IT guy at a Fortune 100 company has tons of money: $50,000.

-https://blog.codinghorror.com/oh-you-wanted-awesome-edition/If everybody can see the prices that are being quoted/paid by other people, that exerts a strong moderating force against abuse.
+https://blog.codinghorror.com/oh-you-wanted-awesome-edition/If everybody can see the prices that would be quoted in other circumstances, that exerts a strong moderating force against abuse.

 It won't help you if there's a monopoly, but I consider that a separate problem needing separate solutions.